GeertJohan/ango-old/README.md

 **In development**, look arround but don't use this just yet :)

+**NOTE: Development on this project has stopped.
+This project has been renamed and is marked for deletion.
+A new project also named 'ango' has emerged, with essentially the same goal as this one, but a totally different approach.
+For more information, visit: https://github.com/GeertJohan/ango**

 ### RPC

 ### Linked Object (Server > Client sync)